smitjja/ArduinoScheduler/README.md

 minimum hardware, preferably even on an Arduino UNO for other projects.

 I have written several usefull libraries for the above project, and the intention is to publish them here over time with examples.
-This scheduler I think is really unique (on arduino) and powerfull.
+This scheduler I think is really unique (on Arduino) and powerfull.

 ###The Solution
 I discussed this timing loop spagetti that evolved as my project has grown with my brother, who is